 The Importance of Money Management for Teens

-Plus, good habits take time to develop.
 The sooner your teenager puts these ideas into practice, the more time they'll have to develop them while under your wing.

 Key Money Management Lessons

 One good place to start is teaching your teenager budgeting techniques and tips.
 You could suggest an app for them to use or share your own budget with them.
-And if you don't have a budget, this may be a good time to start one.
+If you don't have a budget, this may be a good time to start one.
 Kids learn by watching, so it's good to set an example for them to follow.

 Your teen should understand cash flow and how to track their spending so they know where their cash goes.
 You may want to consider teaching them the lesson of "paying yourself first," or saving a certain percentage of what you make when possible.